-So out of those tomatoes I got some homemade tomato sauce, pasta sauce and now even tomato paste.
-And except for the canning lids (my reusable Tattler canning lids are all being used right now) I created NO landfill-bound trash when I canned my marinara.
+So out of those tomatoes I got some homemade tomato sauce, some pasta sauce and now even dehydrated tomato paste.
+And except for the canning lids (because my reusable *Tattler Canning Lids are all being used right now) I created NO landfill-bound trash when I canned my marinara.

 Plus I know just what’s included in the food I’ve preserved – only natural, healthy stuff.
 I think that’s a lot of mileage from a bundle of tomatoes!

 - Dehydrating Tomato Sauce Into Leather For Pizza

 - Dehydrating Spinach To Enjoy All Year Long